stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/creating-the-genesis-block.rst

 The code behind the creation of the genesis block
 ==================================================

 Now let's take a closer look at the code `behind the genesis block <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.LocalSmartContracts.Networks/LocalSmartContractsNetwork.cs>`_.
-We took a look at one of the setting, ``GenesisTime``, and updated it when first running the miner.
+We took a look at one of the settings, ``GenesisTime``, and updated it when first running the miner.

 ::